swiftlang/swift-evolution/visions/webassembly.md

 ### The WebAssembly Component Model

-Initial version of WASI (referred to as "Preview 1" or as `wasi_snapshot_preview1` used by its Wasm module name) was inspired by C ABI and POSIX, and WASI libc itself is a fork of a portable [Musl libc](http://musl.libc.org) used on Linux.
-This proved to be limiting with continued development of WASI, especially as it does not necessarily have to be constrained by C ABI and POSIX, as it can abstract these away in more powerful runtime implementations.
+Initial version of WASI (referred to as "Preview 1" or as `wasi_snapshot_preview1` by its module name) was inspired by C ABI and POSIX, and WASI libc itself is a fork of [Musl libc](http://musl.libc.org) originally developed for Linux.
+This proved to be limiting with continued development of WASI, especially as it does not necessarily have to be constrained by C ABI and POSIX.
+A more powerful runtime implementation can abstract these away.

 At the same time, W3C WebAssembly Working Group was considering multiple proposals for improving the WebAssembly [type system](https://github.com/webassembly/interface-types) and